senotrusov/notes/arch-linux-installation.md

 # Arch Linux installation guide

-This guide presents a practical approach to installing [Arch Linux](https://archlinux.org/).
-It walks through disk layout, optional full-disk encryption, ext4 or Btrfs filesystems, and setup of the systemd-boot bootloader.
-It also includes steps for installing proprietary NVIDIA drivers.
+## Preface

+[Arch Linux](https://archlinux.org/) offers a remarkably elegant installation model: you type a sequence of commands and shape the system into exactly what you want.
+Its charm lies in this freedom.
+Rather than pushing you through a predetermined installer, the process invites you to build the system step by step, with full visibility into how everything fits together.

+After spending a fair amount of time reading the [Arch Wiki](https://wiki.archlinux.org/), I assembled a set of notes on how to create a system aligned with my preferences for minimalism and privacy.
+The document you’re reading grew out of those notes.
+It serves as a curated series of commands, each annotated with context and paired with links back to the Arch Wiki for deeper understanding.

+Throughout the guide, you will find a few branching paths that let you tailor the system to your needs.
+You can choose whether to use full-disk encryption, pick between `ext4` and `Btrfs`, install the NVIDIA driver, or define the initial set of packages you want on your system.
+These options appear as tabs and expandable sections, each offering a prepared set of commands for the configuration you select.

+These commands could easily be shaped into a full installation script, but I chose not to go that route.
+A script would freeze everything into a fixed program, hide the decision points, discourage experimentation, and make future adjustments harder for both you and me.
+That feels at odds with the spirit of Arch Linux.

+Instead, the goal here is to keep each path open while providing a clear starting point.
+I make several decisions for you and consolidate them into ready-to-run commands, but you are free to follow them directly, watch closely, and diverge at any moment, or reshape the entire process into something uniquely your own.

-This document is not intended to replace the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide), which remains the most comprehensive and authoritative reference.
-Instead, it offers a personal and opinionated workflow, a set of practical notes meant to complement the Arch Wiki.
-Use both together to make informed decisions and adapt the process to your system.
+This document is not meant to replace the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide), which remains the most complete and authoritative resource.
+Use them together to make informed decisions and adapt the process to your own sense of how things should come together.

-While I typically configure my desktop environment and dotfiles separately, this guide provides a brief set of commands for installing the GNOME desktop environment for convenience.

 This guide is provided under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).